b-lukaszuk/BS_wJ_eng/contents/cheque.md

 ```

 Mission, completed.
 If you ever wanted to transcribe a number in the range of
-millions, you know what to do, use `getEngNumeralBelow1M` as its building block,
+millions, you know what to do.
+Use `getEngNumeralBelow1M` as its building block,
-and write it according to the presented schema.
+and write it according to the above-presented schema.